Eccenux/mass-map-USA-county/README.md

 ## Usage

-To use the application, simply run:
+To use the application, simply run one of scripts like so:

 ```bash
 node main.js
 ```

+Note!
+Remember to prepare the configuration first and execute the scripts in the correct order.

 ## Configuration